 After a successful data import, the users, applications, licenses, and usage data are all visible in the appropriate grids of FlexNet Manager Suite.
-For more about Office 365 support, see the FlexNet Manager Suite System Reference Guide, accessible from the title page of the online help.

-Note • To know more about the operations available on the Inventory Systems page, see Inventory Systems Page.
-For scheduling data imports through this connection, see Scheduling a Connection.
+Note: To know more about the operations available on the Inventory Systems page, see Inventory Systems Page in the online help.
+For scheduling data imports through this connection, see Scheduling a Connection, also in help.